Menu

 Does the C# playground work on mobile and Chromebooks?

 Yes.
-The C# playground runs on any modern browser — desktop, tablet, or mobile.
-Great for running C# from a Chromebook or a machine where you can't install the .NET SDK.
+The C# playground runs in any modern browser, on desktop, tablet or mobile.
+Good for running C# from a Chromebook or a machine where you can't install the .NET SDK.

 Can I use Console.ReadLine() in the online C# compiler?

 Yes.
-The playground has a stdin input box — Console.ReadLine(), Console.Read(), and Console.In.ReadToEnd() all read your typed lines the same way they would when you run a compiled .exe locally at the terminal.
-Great for interview problems that parse lines into arrays of ints.
+Console.ReadLine(), Console.Read(), and Console.In.ReadToEnd() all read your typed lines the same way they would when you run a compiled .exe locally at the terminal.
+Good for interview problems that parse lines into arrays of ints.

 How do I learn C# after trying the playground?

 Edit the sample C# code, press Run, and iterate.
-When you want structured practice, Coddy's interactive C# course covers classes, LINQ, generics, async/await, and more with hands-on exercises.
+When you want something more structured, Coddy's interactive C# course covers classes, LINQ, generics, async/await, and more with hands-on exercises.